hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

       After that you should be able to connect after being asked for passphrase.
 As an alternative you can choose to use putty pageant.

+Under the 'Advanced' tab you can also set the directory you wish to open by default upon login.
+For example, to set your default path to your ``VSC_DATA`` directory, you need to provide the full path, like ``/data/brussels/1xx/vsc1xxxxx``.